missionpinball/mpf-docs/tutorial/3_get_flipping.rst

 example, you can add this functionality to Atom with a free package called "autocomplete-plus".)

+When naming your switches (and most devices in MPF), your name can't start with a number and it should only be a combination of letters, numbers, and underscores.

+Also, the names you enter here are the internal names that you'll use for these switches in your game code and configuration file.
+When it comes time to create "friendly" names for these switches which you'll expose via the service menu, you can create plain-English labels with spaces and capitalization everything.
+But that comes later.

-Also, note that most things in MPF config files are case-insensitive.
+Finally, note that most things in MPF config files are case-insensitive, and MPF converts most things to lowercase.
+(Not everything, though.
-So what happens internally is MPF converts everything to lowercase.
-(Well, not everything.
-Certain things like labels and text strings and stuff will be in whatever case you enter them as.
+Certain things like labels and text strings will be in whatever case you enter them as.
 But in general stuff is case insensitive.)

 The reason we mention this is
 because you can *not* have two things configured with the same name